Nexusflipp/imgui_winhook/README.md

 # IMGUI WINHOOK BACKEND

 This project is an alternative Windows platform backend for the Dear ImGui library.
 Inputs are handled through global low level windows hooks.
+If you encounter any mouse lag please read: [Mouse Lag](#Mouse-Lag)

 This enables input handling for overlays and other windows that are not able to process messages through the WndProc callback (WS_EX_LAYERED).